St Andrew's Cathedral, Singapore

 Saint Andrew's Cathedral is an Anglican cathedral in Singapore.
 It is located near City Hall, Downtown Core, within the Central Area in Singapore's central business district.
-It is the main cathedral church of the Anglican Diocese of Singapore and serves as the mother church of 27 parishes and more than 55 congregations.
+It is the cathedral church of the Anglican Diocese of Singapore and serves as the mother church to 27 parishes and more than 55 congregations.
 The church has existed on the site since 1836, although the current building was constructed in 1856–1861.
 The logo of the cathedral is the St Andrew's Cross.

 In 2006, it marked the 150th anniversary of the St Andrew's Church Mission, which was initiated in 1856.
+After a period of more than 2 years of restorative works, the Cathedral Nave was reopened and dedicated by Bishop Titus Chung on 24 December 2023.

 History

 A piece of land between Hill Street and North Bridge Road was originally allocated by Sir Stamford Raffles in his Town Plan of 1822 for the siting of an Anglican church.
 However, construction of the church did not begin until funds were raised by the community in 1834.
 The church was built between North Bridge Road and St Andrew's Road.
 The church was named Saint Andrew after the patron saint of Scotland in honour of the Scottish community who had donated to the building fund.